 A guided tour to discover the fascinating history of the ‘Utopian Hill’.
 While following an itinerary that leads them through the park, visitors are enlightened with stories and information about prominent figures, historical periods, buildings, projects and examples of utopias.

 By reservation only (Tel.
 091 785 40 40).
 Duration: 90 minutes.

 An excursion to the so-called ‘power places’ of Monte Verità and its adjacent hills.
 An easy walk designed to allow visitors to experience all the magnetism of Monte Verità.

 In 2006, in keeping with the spirit of the place, an innovative initiative was introduced on the hill.
 An experience associated with the ancient history of Japanese tea and its traditions based on the concepts of Zen Buddhism.
-Every 1st and 3rd Saturday of the month, at 6pm from April to October, and at 5pm from November to March, a tea ceremony based on an ancient Japanese tradition dating back 450 years, is hosted at the Monte Verità Tea House.
+Every 1st and 3rd Saturday of the month a tea ceremony based on an ancient Japanese tradition dating back 450 years, is hosted at the Monte Verità Tea House.
 This ritual is still celebrated in the same way that it was celebrated in the 16th century.